WhatTheDickens/lit-dig-age/text-fluid/walden-fluid.md

 Rather than think of a literary work as a fixed and stable object, then, we might better understand it is an ongoing project.
 Bryant invites us to think here of the two different ways that we use *work* in ordinary conversation.
 We can talk about *a work*, meaning the final product of some type of labor.
 But we can also talk about *the work* that goes into making this product.

-Our whole view of literature shifts when we focus less on works on more on work: on the energy that flows through texts, bringing them to life and giving them an afterlife in the many derivative works that flow from them.
+Our whole view of literature shifts when we focus less on *works* on more on *work*: on the energy that flows through texts, bringing them to life and giving them an afterlife in the many derivative works that flow from them.

 # *Walden* as a fluid text